-8.9 The application is submitted in outline only with site specific highway matters (e.g. access, parking provision and layout) reserved for later consideration.
+- 8.8 The application is submitted in outline only with site specific highway matters (e.g. access, parking provision and layout) reserved for later consideration.
 Notwithstanding this, the principle of development has been considered against the Local Plan TRA policies addressing highway and transport matters and the more site specific transport policies of STV03.3 and STV03.4 for on and off site transport measures respectively.
-Highway matters have been considered against the cumulative impact of the suite of applications for Adanac Park as well as in relation to this particular parcel.

-- 8.10 In summary, the application indicates that the access proposals for the development have been informed by discussions with the relevant Highways and local authorities.
+Highway matters have been considered against the cumulative impact of the suite of applications for Adanac Park as well as in relation to this particular parcel. - 8.9 In summary, the application indicates that the access proposals for the development have been informed by discussions with the relevant Highways and local authorities.
 It is concluded that the traffic associated with the park wide development will be no greater than that accepted within the extant permission for Adanac Park and would generate a peak hour increase on the local highway network of "generally less than 5%".
 On key routes that would carry the most traffic, flows in future years are expected to "increase to around 10%" in peak hours.
 As with the extant permission, the current suite of applications would be expected to secure appropriate mitigation measures to reduce any likely significant effects on the highway network which may include highway improvements to the offsite network and footpath/cycleways in the form of physical provision and/or financial contributions.
-Such measures would be necessary to ensure that the development accords with policies TRA04 and TRA09 of the Local Plan or equivalent policies within any revised Local Plan. - 8.11 At the time of reporting, final comments are awaited from Hampshire County Council as the local Highways Authority and also the Highways Agency given the submission of additional and amended highways information to address deficiencies within the original submission.
+Such measures would be necessary to ensure that the development accords with policies TRA04 and TRA09 of the Local Plan. - 8.10 At the time of reporting, final comments are awaited from Hampshire County Council as the local Highways Authority and also the Highways Agency given the submission of additional and amended highways information to address deficiencies within the original submission.
 It is nonetheless understood that this additional information is being positively viewed as addressing initial concerns raised by the Highways Agency and Hampshire County Council.
 The final position will be provided within the Update Paper and the recommendation to the Committee amended as required.

-Parcel AP2
+Parcel AP6

-8.12 At the site level, the parameter plan accompanying the outline application suggests access from the southern boundary only from a continuation of the site spine road.
-The position, form and detail of the chosen access will be a matter for determination at the Reserved Matters stage and determined by the resultant layout of the development parcel for the end user.
-The detail of the highway infrastructure at that stage will need to accord with the relevant TRA policies (or equivalent within any Revised Local Plan) concerning matters such as safe access, layout and parking standards (cars and cycles).
+8.11 At the site level, the parameter plan accompanying the outline application suggests three different access zones, these comprising from Adanac Drive, a continuation of the entrance to the Holiday Inn and from the north past Yew Tree Farm.
+The position, form and detail of the chosen access zone will be a matter for determination at the Reserved Matters stage and determined by the resultant layout of the development parcel.
+Concern has been raised by the TVBC Highways Officer at this stage noting that the proposed maximum level of cycle parking is also below the Local Plan standard (and that of the RLP) and therefore is subject to condition for redress at the Reserved Matters stage.
+The detail of the highway infrastructure at any reserved matters stage will be assessed against the relevant TRA policies (or equivalent within any Revised Local Plan) concerning matters such as safe access, layout and parking standards relevant to the end user.